serramatutu/z/docs/_docs/commands/unique.md

 title: unique
 permalink: /docs/commands/unique/
 description: |
-  Get unique elements of an array of strings based on an key extracted from each string.
+  Get unique elements of an array of strings based on keys extracted from each string.

   "unique" must come before a splitting such as "split" or "match".